 Fires, floods, tornados, hurricanes, droughts, deep-freezes, heat bubbles… Climate instability has gotten downright scary.

 The relatively stable, predictable climate we have enjoyed for generations is changing rapidly, and entire species of plants and animals are going extinct before we ever get a chance to understand them.
 Under our constant and growing demand, precious natural resources like fresh water, fertile soil, and forests are becoming depleted, destroyed or much harder to find.

-The industrial toxins we’ve put into our air, water, food, medicine, furniture, clothing, workplaces and homes are taking a massive, synergistic toll on our public health—in the form of cancer, autoimmune disease, and more.
+The industrial toxins we’ve put into our air, water, food, medicine, furniture, clothing, workplaces and homes are taking a massive toll, not only on the environment, but on our public health—in the form of cancer, autoimmune disease, and more.

 I hope that the following ideas will inspire you, and the related links will give you the tools you need to live more healthfully, naturally and sustainably in the coming year.

 1. Cook From Scratch and Meal Plan